 The OB Navigator program is a collaboration between the Indiana State Department of Health (ISDH), the Indiana Family and Social Services Administration (FSSA) and the Indiana Department of Child Services (DCS).
 This initiative will build a network of services and support to wrap our arms around moms and babies to create healthier outcomes for both.
 It was established by House Enrolled Act 1007, which was signed into law by Gov. Eric Holcomb in 2019.

-The goal of this program is to identify women early in their pregnancies and connect them with an OB navigator – a home visitor who provides personalized guidance and support to a woman during her pregnancy through at least the first six to 12 months of her baby’s life.
+The goal of this program is to identify women early in their pregnancies and connect them with an OB navigator – a home visitor who provides personalized guidance and support to a woman during her pregnancy through at least the first six to 12 months after her baby’s birth.
 To begin that effort, the program will work to connect pregnant women who are covered by Medicaid in our highest-risk areas to services in their communities.

 This initiative is an important step in our efforts to lower Indiana’s infant and maternal mortality rates.

 OB Navigator implementation begins with a series of community meetings involving all stakeholders, including hospitals, home visiting programs and the public.
 These events will include a discussion of infant mortality in Indiana, program details and a question and answer session.